 The feedback that event planners get from event surveys, session evaluations, and polls is crucial for accentuating the positive and eradicating the negative at future events.
 But surveys are garbage in, garbage out propositions—if you don’t ask attendees good questions, you won’t get good responses.
-Here are some basic rules of thumb for designing the best event surveys and a list of actual questions that you can adapt for your own event.
+Here are some basic rules of thumb for designing the best event survey and a list of actual questions that you can adapt for your own event.

 Event Survey Best Practices